 The training is intended to provide a basic understanding of horticultural concepts necessary to complete the volunteer service required for certification, as well as learning where to acquire additional information and resources in order to answer questions.

-Although reading this entire page is an excellent idea because you’ll get as many details about the program as possible so you are as fully “in-the-know” as possible…perhaps you are “JUMPING” at the chance to get registered for the February 4 – April 8 training – if so, this is the page to go to….
-Level 1 Training Registration
+Although reading this entire page is an excellent idea because you’ll get as many details about the program as possible so you are as fully “in-the-know” as possible…perhaps you are “JUMPING” at the chance to get registered – However, due to COVID-19 restrictions, we are unable to offer the training.
+As soon as restrictions are removed, we will begin the process to once again offer the program.

 - Master Gardener Volunteers (MGV’s) Teach, Learn, Lead and Serve.

 - MGV’s connect people with the University of Wisconsin and with members of the community and are engaged in helping to transform lives and communities.

 It’s also about: